 How long is Phantom Canyon Road?

-The road is 33 miles long running from Road US-50 to Victor city.
-The road has a couple of hand-cut stone tunnels and three elevated old steel & wood bridges.
+The road is 47.63km (29.6 miles) long running from Road US-50 to Victor city.
+The road has a couple of hand-cut stone tunnels and three elevated old steel and wooden bridges.
 The road climbs gently the entire way.
 The road is part of the Gold Belt Scenic Byway.
 The route contains many narrow roads and high wooden bridges.
 The road is popularly used for mountain biking and off-roading.

 Is Phantom Canyon Road paved?